 Change Management is one of the most challenging aspects of leadership.
 It requires us to inspire our teams, overcome their resistance, and build the necessary momentum that will see us through to success.

 Here are fifteen Famous Change Management quotes that have inspired and helped me deliver outstanding results.

 This quote is an excellent reminder that change starts with you.
-That you need to model the behaviors and actions that you are looking for in others.
+You need to model the behaviors and actions you are looking for in others.
 All change begins with you, and if you won't change, then why should anyone else.